 The DREAM Office has a close knit team of staff and students who work together to support all students from underrepresented backgrounds during their time at SPH.

-Chief Equity, Inclusion and Diversity Officer
+Chief Equity, Inclusion and Diversity Officer; Interim Director, DREAM Office

 Abby has been in the health care /public health workforce for over 40 years.
 She has worked in a variety of settings addressing a variety of public health issues with diverse communities, domestically and internationally.
 Some examples of her work include developing and implementing a migrant farmworker health education program in a rural community in Northern California to working as a nurse in many hospitals and clinics.
 She served as the Director of Community Health Promotion at the University Health Services, overseeing academic and community programming for 15 years.
 From 2005 to 2015, Abby was the first Director of Diversity for the School of Public Health, diversifying the student population and increasing access to those who have experienced barriers to admission.
 She was Assistant Dean in the Division of Equity and Inclusion, in the Office of Graduate Diversity before returning to the School of Public Health.

 Abby has been teaching core Community Health Worker courses at City College of San Francisco since 2002 and also has developed teaching videos for instructors on Cultural Humility.
 She was part of the design of the first CHW textbook, Foundations in Community Health Work and also contributed as an author on “Cultural Humility”.
 She is a part-time faculty member at CCSF and is teaching this Fall 2020.

 Diversity Outreach Coordinator